Sustainable Building

 The national technical approvals, general construction technique permits and evaluations provided by DIBt consider all aspects for which regulatory requirements exist (see also section 'Legal requirements' above).
 For the construction products and construction techniques specified in the WasBauPVO Ordinance (PDF, German), the regulatory verifications and approvals granted under building law also serve as evidence of the fulfilment of water law requirements.

 The contribution of construction products to sustainable building can also be assessed and declared by means of a European Technical Assessment (ETA).
 Pursuant to the Construction Products Regulation (Regulation (EU) No 305/2011), the assessment of product performance is possible in relation to the basic requirements 'Hygiene, health and environmental protection' (BWR 3), 'Energy economy and heat retention' (BWR 6) and 'Sustainable use of natural resources' (BWR 7).
-The CPR Acquis process currently underway or the revision of the Construction Products Regulation can be expected to strengthen the reporting of product performance pertaining to environmental and health protection, recyclability and sustainability in general.
+The CPR Acquis process currently underway and the revision of the Construction Products Regulation is expected to strengthen the reporting of product performance pertaining to environmental and health protection, circular economy and sustainability in general.

 DIBt approvals, construction technique permits, evaluations and ETAs with an evaluation of environmental and health protection aspects or water protection aspects can be found on our Information portal for construction products and construction techniques, especially in the areas of